jamesbcook/chatbot-plugins/README.md

 * Contains a plugin that queries a subreddit and returns the top 10 posts

+## RemindMe

+* Contains a plugin that will allow a user to set reminder

 ## Screenshot

 * Contains a plugin that will take a screenshot of a website and post it to the chat